Millennials and Their Money

 This is hardly a generation that is underperforming.

 But Millennials are lagging in one area: their understanding of personal finance.
 According to the research conducted by George Washington University and funded by the National Endowment for Financial Education® (NEFE®), less than 25 percent of Millennials have had any financial education and only 7 percent show a high level of financial literacy.

 Millennials’ Fragile Finances

 The high cost of education and homeownership leads to considerable debt.
 More than 70 percent of Millennials have at least one source of long-term debt and 30 percent have more than one, often including student loans, revolving accounts and unpaid medical bills.

 All this debt affects Millennials’ ability to manage their spending: 1 in 4 has overdrawn their checking account in the past 12 months, and 23 percent have taken a hardship withdrawal from their retirement account.

-“Young adults may not understand how taking money out of their retirement accounts now has an exponentially negative effect on account balances in the future,” says Ted Beck, president and CEO of NEFE.
+“Young adults may not understand how taking money out of their retirement accounts now has an exponentially negative effect on account balances in the future,” says Ted Beck, former president and CEO of NEFE.

 It’s clear that financial education is the key to Millennials’ long-term success.
 Here are four tips for young adults to start out smart: